Glossary – Team Offense (See Skill Analysis)

 The picker (“roller”) should turn the shortest route possible toward the net, "opening up" to the ball without turning their back to the play (i.e. turn towards the ball; roll 90° instead of 270°).
 Multiple picks and re-picks in a row is a general offensive strategy on the weak-side, also known as the pick-and-roll game to some, or the “two-man game” to others.

-A "screen & roll" would be when a player who is "sealing" a defender slips (aka "rolls") to the net when the defender tries to fight overtop, or switch.
+A "screen & roll" or "seal & roll" would be when a player who is "sealing" a defender slips (aka "rolls") to the net when the defender tries to fight overtop, or switch.

 Usually it's wise to execute a few regular pick and rolls or re-pick situations early in the game in order to set up the defenders who often will get lazy and switch too early, leaving them susceptible to a "slip pick."

-"Slipping" is also referred to after a seal on-ball, whereby when the defender attempts to fight overtop of the seal, the picker slips (rolls) to the net as both defenders jump out at the shooter.
+"Slipping" is also referred to after a seal on-ball, whereby when the defender attempts to fight overtop of the seal, the picker slips (rolls) to the net as both defenders jump out at the shooter; otherwise known as a "slip seal."

 Usually big-bodied, physical players are best at setting picks (see power forwards) and “freeing up” teammates, but all players are able to use their strengths and skill-sets to free-up hands (get quality shots) using: hard work, speed and Lacrosse IQ.